iacchus/chimas/README.md

 # CHIMAS BBS API

-This project has in mind to develop a modularized, extensible and easily maintainable API-based forum, so that it can be used with standalone clients for example: command line interface, telnet and web.
+This project has in mind to develop a modularized, extensible and easily maintainable API-based forum, so that it can be used with standalone clients for example: command line interface, tui, telnet and web.

 ### Dependencies:

-* CherryPy (Python API framework, check [here](http://www.cherrypy.org/))
+* Python EVE
+* eve-sqlalchemy
+* sqlalchemy

 ### Good to know